chuyizhang/The-Great-Conversation/CHAPTER 2-PHILOSOPHY BEFORE SOCRATES.md

 Anaximander's explanation on how the basic four elements separate out from the chaos: If the Boundless were swirling in a **vortex motion**, then the four elements in it would become separated out according to their weights.

-Experience that conforms to the vortex principle:
+Experience we have as evidence for the vortex motion:

 - Anaximander's water swirling experiment
 - Heavenly bodies swirl around the earth.